pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 - `goldbach.c` – C implementation, very close to Brainfuck
 - `interpret.py` – Brainfuck interpreter
 - `testif` – Notes on different ways to implement `if` logic in Brainfuck
+- `stats.py`  - Tool to display what kind of commands use how much code

 ### Generated Files